 EMPOWERING UNDERPRIVILEGED MOTHERS IN IMPOVERISHED COUNTRIES

 Many people in impoverished countries, such as Ethiopia, Sri Lanka, Bangladesh, Philippines, Honduras or El Salvador, leave their homes to work in distant countries to be able to provide for their family.
-This trend is affecting struggling women, in particular, the single moms who must leave their children in the care of a relative while the mom goes to another country for work where she is typically employed as a domestic worker for 2-3 years at a time.
+This trend is affecting struggling women, in particular, the single moms who must leave their children in the care of a relative while the mother goes to another country for work where she is typically employed as a domestic worker for 2-3 years at a time.
 Work conditions are not ideal for these mothers.
 They are often stripped of their passport, their freedom and any social life.
-They live and work with very little opportunity to interact with anyone outside the house.
+They live and work with very little opportunity to interact with anyone outside of the house.
 Some are never permitted to leave throughout their contract.
-Many of them are either physically or sexually abused leaving them trapped between providing for their children or maintaining their freedom and dignity.
+Many of them are either physically or sexually abused leaving them trapped between providing for their children and maintaining their freedom and dignity.

 The Tabitha Reach was founded with the goal that these women don’t need to have to choose between the two.
 They should have the opportunity to stay with their families, in their own community, as they learn to believe in themselves, learn a skill-set and build the means, resources and willpower to make a sustaining income.
-We want to help them move from a place of struggle to a place of thriving, and set an example for others to follow.
+We want to help them move from a place of struggle to a place of thriving and to set an example for others to follow.

 Rita Khayat, a San Francisco Bay area businesswoman, became familiar with this situation when she employed a domestic worker from Ethiopia while working as an expatriate in Lebanon.
 While her employee was enjoying a good level of freedom, this wasn’t the case for the majority of the other domestic workers in the country.
 Rita learned firsthand, the bleak outlook that uneducated, impoverished women face in Ethiopia.
 Women who have been undervalued and have limited choices to care for themselves.
 For generations their culture has taught them that the men are superior.